Markets are pricing in expectation of higher inflation

 Opportunity for investors?

 Clearly, when prices fall, this creates opportunity for investors who wish to buy these instruments and, so, the question is now whether buyers will step in and cap the rise in yields.
 This is a distinct possibility.
-It is also worth remembering that central banks are very keen to avoid yields riding too high and too fast, resulting in another “taper tantrum” (see my note of the 29th January for an explanation).
+It is also worth remembering that central banks are very keen to avoid yields riding too high and too fast, resulting in another “taper tantrum”.
 Therefore, we might see further action from central banks in order to stop bond yields rising.

 Now, as yields in bond markets rise, this makes equities relatively less attractive.
 After all, why would investors take on the addition risk of equities if they can secure a return from, much safer, bonds?
 This can be seen in the volatility of equity markets year to date: